MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 1. Go to the predictive lead scoring configuration page, and select **Edit fields**.

-2. Perform Steps 6 to 9 from [Generate custom defined model](#generate-custom-defined-model).
+2. Perform Steps 6 to 9 from [Generate custom-defined models](#generate-custom-defined-model).

 **When preview is not enabled**